linode/docs/docs/guides/tools-reference/tools/how-to-use-hyperfine/index.md

 sys 0m0.001s
 {{< /output >}}

-But with `time` command, it is difficult to compare results over multiple runs, especially when you are working with multiple commands as well.
+With the `time` command, it is difficult to compare results over multiple runs, especially when you are working with multiple commands as well.

-In this case, `hyperfine` help with features designed specifically for benchmarking.
-Its results tend not only to be more readable, but it also gives you fine control of how the benchmarking is performed.
-Following are a few of those features that make it exceptional for benchmarking:
+In this case, hyperfine helps with features designed specifically for benchmarking.
+Its results tend not only to be more readable, but it also gives you fine-tuned control of how the benchmarking is performed.
+The list below includes a few of the features that make hyperfine exceptional for benchmarking:

-- By default, `hyperfine` perform multiple runs with each command, and it gives you options to control the number of runs.
+- By default, hyperfine performs multiple runs with each command, and it gives you options to control the number of runs.
-- `hyperfine` intelligently detect statistical outliers, making it easy to catch when other processes are affecting your benchmarking runs.
+- hyperfine intelligently detects statistical outliers, making it easy to notice when other processes are affecting your benchmarking runs.
-- `hyperfine` can provide warm-up runs and other controls for when system caching is a factor.
+- hyperfine can provide warm-up runs and other controls for when system caching is a factor.
-- You can have `hyperfine` export its benchmarking result in a variety of formats for external use.
+- You can export hyperfine's benchmarking results in a variety of formats for external use.

 ### hyperfine vs. bench

-`hyperfine` was inspired by [`bench`](https://github.com/Gabriel439/bench), a similar tool for benchmarking command-line commands.
-Both tools allow you to easily benchmark commands and provide readable and exportable results.

-However, `hyperfine` focuses more on rigorous benchmarking features and a higher degree of control of the benchmarking process.
-Several of the performance features described for `hyperfine` above — such as detection of outliers and provision of warm-up runs — are absent in `bench`.

-On the other hand, `bench` prioritizes simple usability and more visually engaging output. `bench` can, for instance, create HTML output complete with graphs of commands' performances during benchmarking runs.
+hyperfine was inspired by [bench](https://github.com/Gabriel439/bench), a similar tool for benchmarking commands.
+Both tools allow you to benchmark commands and provide readable and exportable results.
+However, hyperfine provides more rigorous benchmarking features and a higher degree of control of the benchmarking process.
+Several of hyperfine's performance features — such as, detection of outliers and provision of warm-up runs — are absent in bench.
+On the other hand, bench prioritizes simple usability and more visually engaging output. bench can, for instance, create HTML output complete with graphs of several commands' performance during benchmarking runs.

 ## How to Install hyperfine

-You can simply use the DNF package manager to install `hyperfine` on **Fedora**:
+Use the DNF package manager to install hyperfine on **Fedora**:

     sudo dnf install hyperfine

-On **Debian**, **Ubuntu**, **AlmaLinux**, and **CentOS**, use the steps below to install `hyperfine`.
+On **Debian**, **Ubuntu**, **AlmaLinux**, and **CentOS**, use the steps below to install hyperfine.

 1. Install `gcc`.